Safety glass

-Safety glass is glass with additional safety features that make it less likely to break, or less likely to pose a threat when broken.
+Safety glass is glass with additional safety features that make it less likely to break, or less likely to become a hazard when broken.
 Common designs include toughened glass (also known as tempered glass), laminated glass, and wire mesh glass (also known as wired glass).
-Wire mesh glass was invented by Frank Shuman.
+Toughened glass was invented in 1874 by Francois Barthelemy Alfred Royer de la Bastie.
+Wire mesh glass was invented in 1892 by Frank Shuman.
 Laminated glass was invented in 1903 by the French chemist Édouard Bénédictus (1878–1930).

 These three approaches can easily be combined, allowing for the creation of glass that is at the same time toughened, laminated, and contains a wire mesh.
 However, combination of a wire mesh with other techniques is unusual, as it typically betrays their individual qualities.
 In many developed countries safety glass is part of the building regulations making properties safer.

 Toughened glass

 Toughened glass is processed by controlled thermal or chemical treatments to increase its strength compared with normal glass.
 Tempering, by design, creates balanced internal stresses which causes the glass sheet, when broken, to crumble into small granular chunks of similar size and shape instead of splintering into random, jagged shards.
 The granular chunks are less likely to cause injury.

 As a result of its safety and strength, tempered glass is used in a variety of demanding applications, including passenger vehicle windows, shower doors, architectural glass doors and tables, refrigerator trays, as a component of bulletproof glass, for diving masks, and various types of plates and cookware.
-In the United States, since 1977 Federal law has required safety glass located within doors and tub and shower enclosures.
+In the United States, federal law since 1977 has required safety glass located within doors and tub and shower enclosures.